-Substance use disorder treatment and prevention programs may need to collect different types of data for evaluation.
+Substance use disorder (SUD) programs may need to collect different types of data for evaluation.
 Examples of data sources for SUD program evaluation include:

-- Data from police reports about substance use disorder-related encounters
+- Data from police reports about SUD-related encounters

-- Healthcare systems data relating to substance misuse-related treatment, hospitalizations, health outcomes, and deaths
+- Healthcare systems data relating to SUD-related treatment, hospitalizations, health outcomes, and deaths

 - Mental healthcare provider data related to medication, counseling, and treatment outcomes

-- Social service agency data on referrals to and utilization of substance use disorder prevention, treatment, counseling, and recovery support services
+- Social service agency data on referrals to and utilization of SUD prevention, treatment, counseling, and recovery support services

 - Emergency medical services data on rates of opioid overdose and naloxone administration in the community

-- Program data about the number and characteristics of individuals using services, the number of training sessions held, and the number of staff trained in program activities.
+- Program data about the number of training sessions held and the number of staff trained in program activities

-- The Addiction Severity Index (ASI): The ASI is a semi-structured, one-hour interview designed to collect information about aspects of a person's life that might have contributed to his or her substance misuse.
+- The Addiction Severity Index (ASI) – A semi-structured, one-hour interview guide designed to collect information about aspects of a person's life that might have contributed to his or her substance misuse.
 The ASI covers seven domains: medical status, employment/support status, alcohol use, drug use, legal status, family/social status, and psychiatric status.

-- The Maudsley Addiction Profile (MAP): The MAP is a multi-dimensional tool designed to evaluate treatment outcomes.
+- The Maudsley Addiction Profile (MAP) – A multi-dimensional tool designed to evaluate treatment outcomes.
 It consists of 60 questions covering substance misuse, physical and mental health, personal and social functioning, and health risk behaviors.

-- The Opiate Treatment Index (OTI): The OTI is a structured interview assessing treatment outcomes in six domains: drug use, social functioning, criminality, HIV risk-taking behavior, health status, and psychological adjustment.
+- The Opiate Treatment Index (OTI) – A structured interview assessing treatment outcomes in six domains: drug use, social functioning, criminality, HIV risk-taking behavior, health status, and psychological adjustment.

-- The World Health Organization Quality of Life-BREF (WHOQOL-BREF): This is a 26-item questionnaire aimed at assessing changes in quality of life over the course of an intervention.
-This questionnaire covers mental and physical health and social relationships, as well as outcomes relating to the home environment, financial resources, and new skills.
+- The World Health Organization Quality of Life-BREF (WHOQOL-BREF) – A 26-item questionnaire aimed at assessing changes in quality of life over the course of an intervention.
+The questionnaire covers mental and physical health and social relationships, as well as outcomes relating to the home environment, financial resources, and new skills.